 Furnaces are one of the most popular ways to heat a home, and propane is a prime example of this heating method.
 But just like any other home heating system, a propane furnace is subjected to years of wear, which means that it may not be running optimally - not be the best start to the winter season!

 Dr. Energy Saver can help with all of your propane furnace repair and installation needs.
 We specialize in both "high-boy" and "low-boy" furnaces, depending on the space available to you.
 We can also install new propane furnaces that operate at 96% energy efficiency, meaning life-long energy savings for your home.

-If you're worried that your propane furnace isn't functioning as it should, Dr. Energy Saver can evaluate your current heating system and provide a free quote on repairs or a super-efficient furnace that will save you money.
+If you're worried that your propane furnace isn't functioning as it should, Dr. Energy Saver can evaluate your current heating system and provide a free estimate on repairs or a super-efficient furnace that will save you money.
 Call or contact your local dealer online today!